The Landsberg Award

 The jury members are:

-• Denise Balkissoon, Ontario bureau chief, The Narwhal;
+• Denise Balkissoon, Executive Editor, The Narwhal;

-• Shanelle Kaul, correspondent, CBS News
+• Shanelle Kaul, CBS News Correspondent; and

 ABOUT THE LANDSBERG AWARD

-The annual award celebrates a journalist who is raising awareness about gender equality and justice issues in Canada and seeks to inspire an increase in feminist media coverage and voices of women in Canada.
+The annual Landsberg award celebrates a journalist who is raising awareness about gender equality and justice issues in Canada and seeks to inspire an increase in feminist media coverage and voices of women in Canada.

 The award is named after Michele Landsberg—an award-winning Canadian journalist, author, social activist and feminist—to acknowledge the tremendous impact that she has had as an advocate and role model for all women in Canada.
 The award will inspire relentless and fearless journalists to consider Canadian news from a women’s equality perspective.